wuxiran/cc-pane/README.md

 ## Dev/Release Isolation

-Development and release builds intentionally use different identifiers and data directories.
+Development and release builds intentionally use different identifiers and data directories, so they can run side by side without conflicting:

 | Mode | App identifier | Data directory |
 | --- | --- | --- |